Township officials are encouraged to take advantage of the many grant opportunities currently available!

 - Intermodal projects

-- Replace or rehabilitate culverts or prevent stormwater runoff to improve aquatic species habitats
+- Projects to replace or rehabilitate culverts or prevent stormwater runoff to improve aquatic species habitats

-- Keystone Historic Preservation Construction Grants are available for rehabilitation, preservation, and restoration activities for publicly accessible historic resources.
-Awards will range from $5,000 to $100,000 and require a 50% cash match.
+- Construction Grants are available for rehabilitation, preservation, and restoration activities for historic resources that are publicly accessible and under nonprofit or local government ownership.

-- Keystone Historic Preservation Project Grants are available for planning and development initiatives that enhance historic preservation, including municipal planning focusing on historic resources or building- or project-specific planning goals.
-Awards will range from $5,000 to $25,000 and require a 50% cash match.
+- Planning Grants are available for planning and development initiatives that enhance historic preservation in communities, including municipal planning initiatives on historic resources.

 - Planning, acquisition, and development of public parks